PokaYok3/MouseController/README.md

 ## Features

-- Hand gesture recognition: The system can recognize various hand gestures such as moving the cursor, left-click.
+- Hand recognition: The system can recognize  hand such as moving the cursor, left-click.
 (Other ones can be implemented by user at main.py)
 - Real-time tracking: The hand tracking is performed in real-time, providing a smooth and responsive user experience.
 - Customizable gestures: You can define your own gestures and map them to specific mouse actions.
 - Easy setup: The project comes with detailed instructions on how to set up the required dependencies and get started quickly.